stacks-network/docs/_org/overview.md

 are used to register digital assets on the network.
 The Stacks blockchain v2 will support general-purpose smart contracts written in a non-Turing-complete language currently under development.

+{% include important.html content="<p>This webpage
+contains forward-looking statements, including statements regarding Blockstack PBC’s plans for the Blockstack Core and blockchain.
+Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially, and reported results should not be considered as an indication of future performance.
+Potential risks and uncertainties that could change our actual results include, but are not limited to, risks associated with: the failure of Blockstack to successfully implement proof-of-burn mining; the failure of Blockstack to successfully launch the genesis block; technical obstacles in further developing the Stacks blockchain and potential failure of its underlying technology; the failure of App Mining Program to successfully incentivize the development of applications for the Blockstack network; risks associated with potential attacks on the Stacks blockchain, its mining mechanisms and the App Reviewers; technical difficulties in the transition from a centralized to a decentralized administration of the App Mining program; and the ability of Blockstack to develop the Blockstack Core.
+These forward-looking statements speak only as of the date hereof.
+Blockstack PBC disclaims any obligation to update these forward-looking statements.</p>" %}